JhengLu/JhengLu.github.io/_pages/about.md

   - /about.html
 ---

-Hello there!
+Hello!

-I'm Jiaheng Lu, a first-year master's student at the University of Michigan, Ann Arbor, studying Electrical and Computer Engineering with a focus on Network, Communication, and Information Systems.
+I'm Jiaheng Lu, a second-year master's student at the University of Michigan, Ann Arbor, majoring in Electrical and Computer Engineering.
+My research interests include disaggregated memory, ML systems, ML for systems, and energy efficiency in cloud computing.

-I'm fortunate to work with [Prof. Chowdhury](https://www.mosharaf.com/) on QoS-aware multi-tiered memory systems.
+I'm fortunate to work with Prof. Mosharaf Chowdhury on [QoS-aware CXL-enabled tiered memory systems](#link_to_paper), and with Prof. Ang Chen on a [co-simulation framework for the infrastructure nexus](#Link_to_paper).

-Previously, I earned a bachelor's degree in Computer Science and Technology from Central South University in China, under the guidance of [Prof. Anfeng Liu](https://faculty.csu.edu.cn/liuanfeng/en/index.htm) and [Prof. Neal N. Xiong](https://srinfo.sulross.edu/fs/1448), focusing on Mobile Crowd Sensing systems.
-My research interests include Cloud Computing, Cluster Computing, Machine Learning, and the Internet of Things (IoT).
+Previously, I earned a bachelor's degree in Computer Science and Technology from [Central South University](https://en.csu.edu.cn/) in China, where I worked with [Prof. Anfeng Liu](https://scholar.google.com/citations?user=9RDpn1gAAAAJ&hl=zh-CN) and [Prof. Neal N. Xiong](https://srinfo.sulross.edu/fs/1448) on Mobile Crowd Sensing systems.

-Beyond my academic pursuits, I enjoy traveling, playing basketball, playing the guitar, and reading books.
+Outside of academics, I enjoy traveling, basketball, guitar, and reading.